 Look at the "Here is what happened" portion in the call detail page to confirm what type of call it actually is:

 You can also refer to the support article on other stats below.

 Reduce the length of your Greeting or IVR Menu.
 Be crisp & to the point.
 For example:

 Thank you for calling Exotel.
 Please press 1 to talk to our customer support team, please press 2 to talk to our sales team or if you know the extension, please dial now.

 This IVR message can be shortened as -

 Get a professional voice recording done.
 They say the first impression is the best impression.
-An excited happy person's voice is better than a sad gloomy person.
+An excited happy person's voice is better than a sad gloomy person's.
 An excited happy woman's voice is probably even better.
-You could get your text recorded using Exotel's voice over recording service too.
+You could get your text recorded using Exotel's voice-over recording service too.

-Adjust the time to ring on the agent phone until you get the optimal value.
+Adjust the time to ring on the agent's phone until you get the optimal value.